Ecclesiastes 10

 Notes

 Verses 16--17 form a contrasting pair, introduced by אִי ("woe!") and אַשְׁרֵיךְ ("blessed are you!" or "happy are you!").
-The land whose king is a נָעַר ("youth" or "boy") suffers -- not necessarily because the king is literally young, but because he is immature, inexperienced, and surrounded by princes who feast בַּבֹּקֶר ("in the morning"), a sign of self-indulgence and dereliction of duty (Isaiah 5:11).
+The land whose king is a נָעַר ("youth" or "boy") suffers -- not necessarily because the king is literally young, but because he is immature, inexperienced, and surrounded by princes who feast בַּבֹּקֶר ("in the morning"), a sign of self-indulgence and neglect of duty (Isaiah 5:11).
 The contrasting blessing is a king who is בֶּן חוֹרִים ("a son of nobles" or "a son of free men") -- that is, one raised with the discipline and values of responsible leadership.
 His princes eat בָּעֵת ("at the proper time"), בִּגְבוּרָה ("for strength") rather than בַשְּׁתִי ("for drinking").
-The word חוֹרִים can mean either "nobles" or "free men," and the emphasis is on character and breeding rather than on age per se.
+The word חוֹרִים can mean either "nobles" or "free men," and the emphasis is on character and upbringing rather than on age per se.

 Verse 18 uses a striking dual form: בַּעֲצַלְתַּיִם ("through double laziness" or "through utter laziness").
-The dual ending intensifies the meaning -- it is supreme, thorough-going laziness.
+The dual ending intensifies the meaning.
 The result is that הַמְּקָרֶה ("the rafters" or "the roof-beam") יִמַּךְ ("sinks" or "sags"), and through שִׁפְלוּת יָדַיִם ("lowness of hands," i.e., idle hands), יִדְלֹף הַבָּיִת ("the house leaks").
-The image applies to governance: when rulers are lazy, the nation falls into disrepair, just as a neglected house deteriorates.
+The image applies to governance: when rulers are lazy, the nation falls into disrepair, as a neglected house deteriorates.

 Interpretations